N-DiLo/about_app/README.md

 ## UI Design
 - [UI-Design] (https://www.figma.com/file/nJbi2feq7GOnEl4Wyj9qrI/Untitled?node-id=0%3A1)
+The UI Design was also created by me @DiLo with a few inspiration from different portfolio UI designs on the internet.

 # Introduction
 This is a flutter mobile application for displaying user profile on launch.
 The app was made using different Flutter dependencies for general responsiveness and a few tweaks for effective user experience; the landscape mode of the app looks a little bit messy and is still been worked on but the portrait view works on all mobile device types and screen sizes.